bacontime/blog-mirror/nature/clades.md

 ### Actual Clade Names

 - Arachnids - Everyone's heard of Arachne, right?
+- Mollusks (Mollusca)
+- Segmented Worms (Annelida)
+- Mammals (Mammalia)
 - Supraprimates - It rolls off the tongue better than the synonym *Euarchontoglires*, which means soemthing like 'true-ancestors-and-dormice'.
+- Rodents (Rodentia)
+- Camelids
+- Pigs (Suidae)
+- Giraffes (Giraffa) - I didn't put Okapi on the tree.
+Okapi aren't giraffes, but they are giraffids.
+- Carnivorans (Carnivora)
+- Cats (Felidae)
+- Dogs (Canidae)
+- Seals (Pinnipeds) - A sea lion is an eared seal.
+A walrus is a seal that hosts *MythBusters*.
-- Even-toed Ungulates
+- Bats (Chiroptera)
+- Hedgehogs (Erinaceidae) - These used to be called "urchins".
+Closely related to the true shrews and moles.
-- Odd-toed Ungulates
+- Sloths (Folivora)
-- Crocodilians - Secret tip: Never worry about whether it's a crocodile or an alligator.
+- Crocodilians - Secret taxonomy tip: Never worry about whether it's a crocodile or an alligator.
 Just call them both crocodilians.
+- Turtles (Testudines)
 - Ratites - This is the term for those weird flightless birds.
 Kiwis, emus, and the like.
 The name comes from the shape of their sternum. <!--Why isn't there a kiwibird emoji?-->
 - Fowl (Galloanserae), Landfowl (Galliformes), and Waterfowl (Anseriformes)
-- Rodents (Rodentia)
-- Camelids
+- Frogs (Anura) - Toads are just ugly frogs.

 <!--TODO: Give some of these sillier names.-->

 ### 'Translated' Names

 - Dogalikes (Caniformia)
+- Even-toed Hoofers (Artiodactyla) and Odd-toed Hoofers (Perissodactyla) - These two clades are often called "ungulates", which is a Latin term referring to their hooves.
+I've translated "Ungulate" as "Hoofer". <aside>I have been informed that "hoofer" is a term for a tapdancer.
+I'm not changing it; I like the imagery.</aside>
 - Newbirds (Neoaves) - It's difficult to determine the relationships between birds within this clade because it underwent very rapid speciation after most of the dinos got wiped out [^neoavescite].
+I've sidestepped the issue by only listing a few of the sub-clades.
 - Tyrants (Tyrannosaurus) - Listing all Theropods would make birds a subset, and I didn't want to indent that sublist an extra time.